Connectivity Maintenance for Multi-Robot Systems Under Motion and Sensing Uncertainties Using Distributed ADMM-based Trajectory Planning: Conclusions

-Note that the averaging step in Equation (\ref{eqn:admm-avg}) and the consensus update in Equation (\ref{eqn:admm-line-search}) can be performed on a \textit{central} robot, similar to the approach in \cite{jackson2020scalable}.
-However, dependence on a \textit{central} robot makes the algorithm susceptible to potential single points of failures in the multi-robot system.
-Additionally, the computational load for Equations (\ref{eqn:admm-avg}) and (\ref{eqn:admm-line-search}) are relatively low since they do not require any optimizations and hence can be quickly performed on every robot.
-Finally, each robot $i$ updates its ADMM dual variable as follows:

-where $\rho$ is the ADMM penalty weight defined in Equation (\ref{eqn:admm-opt}).
+Finally, each robot $i$ updates its ADMM dual variable as follows: where $\rho$ is the ADMM penalty weight defined in~(\ref{eqn:admm-opt}).

 Before beginning the next ADMM iteration, the robot checks if the stopping criterion has been satisfied.
-The stopping criteria can be either convergence-based, which is typical for applications when the planning is done in an \textit{offline} manner, or time-based, which is typical for \textit{online} planning applications.
+The stopping criteria can be either convergence-based or time-based.
+Later in Section~\ref{sec:simulations} we evaluate our planner under a time-based stopping criterion.
 If the stopping criteria is satisfied, the robots set the last updated value of $\bar{U}$ as the planned nominal trajectories for the multi-robot system.
 Since $\bar{U}$ always results in trajectories that maintain $\underline{\lambda}_2^{\mathcal{L}_t} > \epsilon$, the output from our trajectory planning algorithm always results in trajectories that maintain $\underline{\lambda}_2^{\mathcal{L}_t} > \epsilon$.
-Thus, our algorithm satisfies the connectivity maintenance requirement from Equation (\ref{eqn:connectivity-maintenance}).
-Algorithm \ref{alg:admm} summarizes our trajectory planning algorithm.
+Thus, our algorithm satisfies the connectivity maintenance requirement from~(\ref{eqn:connectivity-maintenance}).
+Algorithm~\ref{alg:admm} summarizes our trajectory planning algorithm.